Albury - North

 Residential development activity is lower than average in Albury - North according to AreaSearch's national comparison of local real estate markets

 Albury - North has seen approximately 41 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 205 homes were approved, with an additional 22 approved so far in FY26.
-On average, about 0.8 new residents have arrived per year for each new home over these five years, indicating that supply is meeting or exceeding demand and providing more buyer choices while supporting potential population growth above projections.
+Over the past five financial years, from FY21 to FY25, around 205 homes were approved, with an additional 26 approved in FY26 so far.
+On average, about 0.8 new residents have arrived per year for each new home over these five years, suggesting that supply is meeting or exceeding demand.

-The majority of new development consists of detached houses (86.0%) with a smaller proportion of attached dwellings (14.0%), preserving the area's low-density nature and attracting space-seeking buyers.
-There are approximately 296 people per dwelling approval, further indicating a low-density market in Albury - North.
-Future projections estimate that Albury - North will add around 2,355 residents by 2041, based on the latest AreaSearch quarterly estimate.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the area.
+Nationally, it ranks among the 54th percentile of areas assessed for new dwelling approvals.
+The majority of new development in Albury - North consists of detached houses (86.0%) with a smaller proportion of attached dwellings (14.0%), preserving the area's low-density nature and attracting space-seeking buyers.
+The location has approximately 296 people per dwelling approval, indicating a low-density market.
+Future projections estimate that Albury - North will add around 2,332 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development